Cpymadtools

 Therefore, it is recommended to install the errors and save them with the ESAVE or ETABLE command, call this function, then re-implement the errors with the SETERR command.

-• sigma_x (float) -- the horizontal amplitude to drive the beam to, in bunch sigma.
+• sigma_x (float) -- The horizontal amplitude to drive the beam to, in bunch sigma.

-• sigma_y (float) -- the vertical amplitude to drive the beam to, in bunch sigma.
+• sigma_y (float) -- The vertical amplitude to drive the beam to, in bunch sigma.

-• beam (int) -- the LHC beam to install the AC Dipole into, either 1 or 2.
+• beam (int) -- The LHC beam to install the AC Dipole into, either 1 or 2.
 Defaults to 1.

-• ramp_turns (int) -- the number of turns to use for the ramp-up and the ramp-down of the AC dipole.
+• ramp_turns (int) -- The number of turns to use for the ramp-up and the ramp-down of the AC dipole.
 This number is important in order to preserve the adiabaticity of the cycle.
-Defaults to 2000 as in the LHC.
+Defaults to 2000, as in the LHC.

 Example